ncatelli/relex/README.md

 ### Attributes
 #### matches
 `matches` attempts to match a regular expression, associating the match with a corresponding token.
-Additionally, an optional closure can be passed that returns an `Option<T>` for converting the match to the corresponding field enclosed on the token's variant.
+Additionally, an optional closure or function can be passed that takes a single `&str` parameter and returns an `Option<T>` for converting the match to the corresponding field enclosed on the token's variant.

 ```rust
 ...